Mercado dos Lavradores

 Here are some places outside Funchal you should try if you are in the area.

 1. A Venda do André - Camera do Lobos (Estr.
-João Gonçalves Zarco, Quinta Grande, Portugal).
+João Gonçalves Zarco, Quinta Grande).

 3. Venda do Noé - Caniço (Caminho da Mãe de Deus nº 43, Caniço)